stealth/opmsg/README.md

   no need to touch any mail daemon/client/agent code
 * signing messages is mandatory
 * easy creation and throw-away of ids
-* adds the possiblity to (re-)route messages different from mail address to defeat meta data collection
+* adds the possibility to (re-)route messages different from mail address to defeat meta data collection
 * configurable well-established hash and crypto algorithms and key lengths (RSA, DH)